Ebony-Watson/scProximitE/docs_src/src/references.rst

 Code
 ----

-sci-viso is designed for Python >=3.6 and requires the following libraries, which will be automatically installed:
+ProximitE is designed for Python >=3.8 and requires the following libraries, which will be automatically installed:

 .. list-table::
    :widths: 15 15 50